fullcalendar/fullcalendar-angular/README.md

 }
 ```

-You can even pass in nested templates:
+You can supply nested templates:

 ```html
 <full-calendar [options]="calendarOptions">